kaushikd24/Micro-Time-Transformer/README.md

 ![Returns](images/returns.png)

---NOTE: This is not Financial Advice in any form.
+-NOTE: This is not Financial Advice in any form.
 This is an experiment aimed to understanding how Machine Learning, Deep Learning and Reinforcement Learning methods perform in different domains.
 Kindly do your own research before making any investing decisions.

 ## How to Run and Install